 Rather than adding red tape and complication, our aim is to provide a clear and simple checklist for contest organisers to implement with little effort;

-- contest must not ask for payment to appear in a book as the sole feature of the contest
+contest must not ask for payment to appear in a book (sold primarily to entrants) as the sole feature of the contest

 The Submission Review fee has been reduced during COVID to US$50, payable by credit card via our Stripe secure payment gateway.
 Once approved your contest will be promoted for the entire duration of your entry period (or 12 months for ongoing contests).
 Your submission review fee is critical to help fund our work and we thank you for your support.